endless-sky/endless-sky/README.md

 # Endless Sky

+NOTE: this is my fork of Endless Sky, it includes code that wasn't accepted/sent to upstream.
+      this plugin https://github.com/daggs1/Lionheart_Customs is a good addition to this fork

 Explore other star systems.
 Earn money by trading, carrying passengers, or completing missions.
 Use your earnings to buy a better ship or to upgrade the weapons and engines on your current one.
 Blow up pirates.
 Take sides in a civil war.
 Or leave human space behind and hope to find some friendly aliens whose culture is more civilized than your own...

 ------